 Changes of all other configurable attributes shall take effect only at the beginning of the next reporting period, for streaming at the beginning of the next granularity period.

-When the "PerfMetricJob" is deleted, the ongoing reporting period shall be aborted, for streaming the ongoing granularity period.
+When the PerfMetricJob is deleted, the ongoing reporting period shall be aborted, for streaming the ongoing granularity period.

 A PerfMetricJob creation request shall be rejected, if the requested performance metrics, the requested granularity period, the requested reporting method, or the requested combination thereof is not supported by the MnS producer.